-“What do you mean, it might have been worse!
-How could it have been any worse?” the friend exclaimed.
+“What do you mean, it might have been worse?
+How could it have been any worse?!” the friend exclaimed.

-Fear is innate in all living beings, such fear may be instinctive or conditioned, something I will elucidate in the near future.
+Fear is innate in all living beings.
+Such fear may be instinctive or conditioned, something I will elucidate in the near future.
 Fears stop one from being positive.
 They make you weak.
 If you take a look at your past, you will realize that less than one percent of your fears actually ever came true, and that too, not even fully.
 This is the key to remember.
-When you no longer feel positive about your actions or goals because you are afraid that life may just go jelly on you, remind yourself of all the times in the past when you felt the same but each time your fears proved wrong.
+When you no longer feel positive about your actions or goals because you are afraid that life may just go jelly on you, remind yourself of all the times in the past when you felt the same but each time your fears were proved wrong.

 While in high school, you probably looked upon your maths or science teacher as the supreme being, the one who controlled your destiny, but he did not and you still passed.
-Each semester or each year you were probably afraid of the exams, but you mostly passed, if not always.
+Each semester or each year you were probably afraid of your exams, but you mostly passed, if not always.